 All batch files or commands for custom recovery steps that you add to a recovery plan must meet certain requirements.

 When you create a command step to add to a recovery plan, make sure that it takes into account the environment in which it must run.
 Errors in a command step affect the integrity of a recovery plan.
-Test the command on the recovery site Site Recovery Manager Server before you add it to the plan.
+Test the command on Site Recovery Manager Server on the recovery site before you add it to the plan.

 c:\windows\system32\cmd.exe /c c:\alarmscript.bat